-As mandated by the Clean Air Act, all HVAC/R technicians that service, maintain or disopose of equipment containing regulated refrigerants must be certified.
-Lecture and activities with refrigerants and refrigerant handling equipment will prepare the student to take a proctored examination for certification of one or all classifications of technician certification level: Type I; Type II; Type III and Universal.
-Topics covered include the environment, Montreal Protocol, the Clean Air Act, regulation of refrigerants, recovery techniques, leak detection and refrigerant management.
+As mandated by the Clean Air Act of 1990, all air conditioning and refrigeration technicians that service, maintain or dispose of equipment containing regulated refrigerants must be trained and certified.
+Lecture and laboratory exercises handling refrigerants, refrigerant oils and refrigerant cylinders will prepare the student for refrigerant charging, refrigerant recovery and to take an optional proctored examination for technician certification under Section 608 of the Clean Air Act and industry certification for R-410A.